xVares/movie_project/README.md

 }
 ```

-3. Replace `YOUR_API_KEY` with your actual API key inbetween the quotation marks to fetch movie data.
+3. Replace `YOUR_API_KEY` with your actual API key inside the quotation marks to fetch movie data.

 ## Usage